davidtwco/rfcs/text/0000-build-std.md

 the requirement that users learn about build-std as something to enable and configure.
-Combined with explicit dependencies on the standard library crates, build-std can avoid any cost on users that do not require it (by triggering automatically when a target modifier is changed, and having no unnecessarily rebuilds otherwise).
+Combined with explicit dependencies on the standard library crates, build-std can avoid any cost on users that do not require it (by triggering automatically when a target modifier is changed, and having no unnecessary rebuilds otherwise).

 ↩ [*Rebuilding the standard library*][rebuilding-the-standard-library]